liwenwu-amazon/reinvent2018-NET410/eks-cni-demo/README.md

 ## Objective:

-* Exam major components of AWS VPC routed CNI and demonstrate how it handles traffic for:
+* Exam major components of AWS VPC routed CNI and demonstrace how it handles traffic for:
 	* Pod to Pod communication
 	* Pod to Service communication
 * Exam the communication channels between Amazon EKS Kubernetes Control Plane and Customer worker nodes.